Fortress of Trento: Fourth period: the Vogl style (1884–1900)

-The fortress in the pre-war period (1900-1914)
+The fortress in the pre-war period (1900–1914)

 Although Trent officially received the designation of Fortress in 1899, the new strategies promoted by Vogl first and Franz Conrad von Hötzendorf later, gradually reduced the strategic importance of the Trent stronghold, which was set to play only a role as a secondary defensive line and as an assembly and depot square for men and materials destined for the border sectors.
-While the concept of a stronghold allowed military expenditures to be reduced in order to concentrate all defenses in a single area, at the same time it left little room for troops to maneuver in view of large-scale strategic operations.
+While the concept of a stronghold allowed military expenditures to be reduced to concentrate all defenses in a single area, at the same time it left little room for troops to maneuver in view of large-scale strategic operations.
 Therefore, for a considerable economic investment, Conrad initiated the fortification of the southern borders of Trentino to withstand the initial shock of an Italian offensive and protect a portion of territory that would allow troops to maneuver in view of an inevitable counteroffensive.
 Similar fortification works were also planned and initiated along the other borders to protect the region with a belt of steel.
 The inadequacy of the defensive infrastructure of the Trent Fortress was also beginning to become apparent and its effectiveness was seriously questioned by the highest ranks of the Austrian military hierarchy.
 Therefore, it was decided to carry out a decisive rearrangement followed by targeted consolidation works.

 Homing pigeon station on Doss Trento.